aboudou/movingraspi/README.md

 How to use MovingRaspi (server)
 -------------------------------

 You'll first have to build the assembly, and plug it to the Raspberry Pi.
-For now, check “Documentation/MovingRaspi concept.fzz” for a test assembly working with the current code (“Documentation/MovingRaspi.fzz” should be OK, but I still can't guarantee it as I didn't received yet all parts for the assembly).
+For now, check “Documentation/MovingRaspi concept.fzz” for a test assembly working with the current code (“Documentation/MovingRaspi.fzz” should be OK, but I can't guarantee it as I didn't yet received all parts for the assembly).

 Then update “config.py” file to fit your needs.